isomerpages/mol-services/designoptions/00a-move-house(accordion).md

       These remaining fees includes the payment to the lawyer (appointed by HDB) and agent commissions.
 Some of them may be payable through CPF, do check with the law firm.
   - title: <a name="nexthome"></a>Budgeting for your next home
     content: |
       Working out how much you could get from selling your flat will also help you calculate the budget for your next home.
-Based on your flat's estimated sales proceeds:
+Based on your flat's estimated sales proceeds, you can:
         - [Check the amount of CPF monies to be refunded after selling your flat](https://www.cpf.gov.sg/eSvc/Web/Schemes/PublicHousingWithdrawalStatement/Statement){:target="_blank"}
         - [View Statement of Account for Housing Loan](https://services2.hdb.gov.sg/webapp/AB03FININFO/AB03SSelAcc)
         - [Check Annual Value of property](https://mytax.iras.gov.sg/ESVWeb/default.aspx?target=MPTPropertySearch&toLoginSelection=true){:target="_blank"}